-A Slow Boat Around Sri Lanka will raise the issue of climate change and reducing water resources.
+A Slow Boat Around Sri Lanka will raise the issue of climate change, reducing water resources and reducing the use of plastics.
 Water management is a must with the increasingly growing demand for water.
 Water needs to be recycled, rainwater and flood water needs to be harvested, grey water needs to be used for secondary purposes.
 There is a lot that needs to be done, and many of the solutions are individual-based, emanating from conscious Government policy.
-Water scarcity is a worldwide crisis, and if not addressed quickly, can cross the threshold and become a calamity.
+Water scarcity and plastic pollution are both worldwide crises, and if not addressed quickly, can cross the threshold and become a calamity.

 Sri Lanka is a land of tremendous diversity, but what interests me as a paddler is the awesome coastline, with its pristine beaches and the many wonders there are to witness all around the almost 1,500 km coastline.
 Sri Lanka's beaches are famous the world over and though it is the western beaches that are more popular, more and more beaches on the eastern coast are being discovered every day.

 In addition to beaches, one can enjoy scuba diving, skin diving, deep sea fishing, hot air ballooning, whale watching and swimming with dolphins, all of which I plan to experience during this amazing expedition.

 The German Oskar Speck kayaked from India to Sri Lanka in 1935 and the Australian adventurer Sandy Robson did that in 2014.
 This will possibly be the first time an Indian will be making the human-powered journey after Lord Rama did that many millennia ago!